Arunnishanth-LifeSigns/belt_presense/README.md

 *   `cmd/main.go`: The main entry point for the Go application.
 It initializes the configuration, database, and message handlers.
 *   `internal/`: This directory contains the core logic of the Go application, separated into packages for configuration (`config`), database interaction (`database`), message handling (`handler`), and data models (`models`).
-*   `docker-compose.yml`: This file can be used to define and run multi-container Docker applications, particularly for setting up the required services like Kafka and MQTT brokers.
-*   `belt_presense.db`: The SQLite database file used for state management.

 The following files are generated locally and should not be committed to the repository:
 *   `go.mod`, `go.sum`: These files manage the Go module dependencies and are created by running `go mod tidy`.
 *   `venv_beltStream/`: This is a Python virtual environment directory created for the optional testing script.
+*   `belt_presense.db`: The SQLite database file used for state management.

 ## Getting Started